 A number of new regulations which focus on sustainable finance have introduced the need to disclose and exchange a significant amount of data.
 Many of the concepts and data points in the EET are new and have been introduced because of the need to exchange new information between manufacturers and distributors.
-EET V1.1 contains a high number of data fields focusing on the implementation of the SFDR level 1 and RTS, EU Taxonomy disclosure requirements, and the delegated acts complementing MiFID II and IDD with regard to the introduction of the concept of clients' sustainability preferences.
-The content and structure of the template have been intensively discussed at a cross industry level and subject to numerous consultations.
-They reflect the current regulatory situation and market needs, but in a fast moving and evolving environment, further updates are to be anticipated as outlined below.
+EET contains a high number of data fields focusing on the implementation of the EU and UK regulations about sustainable Finance including SFDR level 1 and RTS, EU Taxonomy disclosure requirements, and the delegated acts complementing MiFID II and IDD with regard to the introduction of the concept of clients' sustainability preferences.

+The content and structure of the template have been intensively discussed at a cross-industry level and subject to numerous consultations.
+They reflect the current regulatory situation and market needs, but in a fast-moving and evolving environment, further updates are to be anticipated.